 Over 8,000 student athletes are expected to participate in the Minnesota State High School Clay Target League’s (MNSHSCTL) Trap Shooting Championship at the Alexandria Shooting Park in Alexandria, Minnesota!

-For nine days, student athletes representing over 250 Minnesota high school teams will compete for individual and team achievements in Novice, Junior Varsity and Varsity classifications.
+For nine days, student athletes representing over 350 Minnesota high school teams will compete for individual and team achievements in Novice, Junior Varsity and Varsity classifications.

 “Ten years ago, this tournament had only a few hundred student athletes participate and the tournament only took a handful of hours to complete,” said John Nelson, President of the MNSHSCTL.
 “Now with over 8,000 student participants and another 25,000 spectators through nine days, the MNSHSCTL Trap Shooting Championship is now the largest shooting sport event in the world”